quixio/quix-streams/docs/stateful-processing.md

 ```

-Currently, only functions passed to `StreamingDataFrame.apply()`, `StreamingDataFrame.update()` and `StreamingDataFrame.filter()` may use State.
+Currently, only functions passed to `StreamingDataFrame.apply()`, `StreamingDataFrame.update()`, and `StreamingDataFrame.filter()` may use State.

 ## Fault Tolerance & Recovery

 Quix Streams stores data in the local state stores, and these stores are not fault-tolerant out of the box.
-For example, certain hard disk may get corrupted, and the data on this disk will be lost.
+For example, a certain hard disk may get corrupted, and the data on this disk will be lost.

 To prevent that, Quix Streams uses a mechanism based on Changelog topics to keep the state data in Kafka, which is already highly available and replicated.

 **Changelog topic** is an internal kind of topic that Quix Streams uses to keep the record of the state changes for the given state store.
-Changelog topics are "on" by default, and `Application` class will create and manage them for each used state store.
+Changelog topics are "on" by default, and the `Application` class will create and manage them for each used state store.

 Changelog topics have the same number of partitions as the source topic to ensure that partitions can be reassigned between consumers.
 They are also compacted to prevent them from growing indefinitely.